(noun) The study of the meaning of words.

 (noun) Term used to denote an individual who is important in one’s life.

-(noun) A family headed by an individual, typically used to describe an unmarried parent, due to a divorce or the death of a spouse.
+(noun) A family headed by an individual, typically used to describe an unmarried parent, due to choice, divorce, or the death of a spouse.

 (noun) The state of not being married or in a romantic relationship.